-The Estonian legal environment favours entrepreneurship and the entrepreneurial mind-set.
+The Estonian legal environment favours entrepreneurship and an entrepreneurial mindset.
 Foreign investors have equal rights and obligations with local entrepreneurs.
-All foreign investors may establish a company and conduct business in Estonia in the same way as local investors; no restrictions apply.
+All foreign investors may establish a company and conduct business in Estonia in the same way as local investors – no restrictions apply.

 Estonia has concluded bilateral treaties for the protection of investments with 32 countries, including the USA, Germany, France, Finland, Sweden, Norway, and Switzerland.

 The legal system in Estonia is based on the Continental European civil law model and has been influenced by the German legal system.
-Unlike in common law countries, Estonia has detailed codifications and issues are solved according to those.
+Unlike in common law countries, Estonia has detailed modifications, and issues are solved according to those.
 Estonian law is basically divided into private and public law.
 Generally, private law consists of civil law and commercial law.
-Public law consists of international law, constitutional law, administrative law, criminal law, financial law and procedural law.
+Public law consists of international law, constitutional law, administrative law, criminal law, financial law, and procedural law.

-Nowadays, life is fast and justice procedures – the cornerstones of a democracy – should be just as prompt.
+Nowadays, life is fast and justice procedures – the cornerstones of democracy – should be just as prompt.
 Over the past 15 years, Estonia has put a lot of effort into making justice systems digital.
-Thanks to fully automated court processes and electronic communication tools – the so called e-Justice solutions – Estonia has one of the most effective court systems in the world.
+Thanks to fully automated court processes and electronic communication tools, the so-called e-Justice solutions, Estonia has one of the most effective court systems in the world.

 Estonia has a three-level court system.
-County, city courts and administrative courts adjudicate matters in the first instance.
-The majority of courts of first instance are situated in county centres.
+County, city courts, and administrative courts adjudicate matters in first instance.
+The majority of courts of first instance are situated in county centers.
 The courts of second instance hear the appeals against decisions of courts of first instance.
 Courts of appeal are courts of second instance (sometimes also called circuit courts).
-The courts of appeal are situated in Jõhvi, Tartu and Tallinn.
+The courts of appeal are situated in Tartu and Tallinn.
 The Supreme Court, situated in Tartu, is the court of the highest instance.

 A statement of claim is filed with the court of first instance, an appeal with the court of second instance, and an appeal in cassation with the court of third or the highest instance.
 A matter shall be heard in the Supreme Court only after all previous court instances have been passed.
 The filing of an appeal is governed by respective codes of court procedure.